Top 25 Most Powerful Women In Indian Politics

 Under her leadership, the Congress-led United Progressive Alliance (UPA) won general elections in 2004 and 2009.
 Although she declined the prime ministership, she played a key role in forming and guiding the UPA governments.

-Sonia Gandhi has been praised for reviving the Congress Party and backing landmark social programs like MNREGA and the Right to Information Act.
+Sonia Gandhi has been praised for reviving the Congress Party and for backing landmark social programs such as MNREGA and the Right to Information Act.
 She remains a pivotal figure in the party, serving as Chairperson of the UPA and mentoring the next generation of Congress leaders.
 Twitter: iamsoniagandhi Instagram: iamsoniagandhi

 Mamata Banerjee, born on January 5, 1955, in Kolkata, West Bengal, is a formidable figure in Indian politics.
 She leads the All India Trinamool Congress (AITC), which she founded in 1998 after splitting from the Indian National Congress.